Arrangements of Spheres and Projective Spaces: Abstract

 \section{Abstract}

 We develop the theory of arrangements of spheres.
-We consider a finite collection codimension $1$ spheres in a given finite dimensional sphere.
-To such a collection we associate two posets: the {poset of faces} and the {poset of intersections}.
-We also associate a topological space to this collection.
-The complement of union of tangent bundles of these sub-spheres inside the tangent bundle of the ambient sphere which we call the {tangent bundle complement}.
-We find a closed form formula for the homotopy type of this complement and express some of its topological invariants in terms of the associated combinatorial information.
+Consider a finite collection of codimension-$1$ subspheres in a positive-dimensional sphere.
+There are two posets associated with this collection: the poset of faces and the poset of intersections.
+We also associate a topological space: the complement of the union of tangent bundles of these subspheres in the tangent bundle of the ambient sphere.
+We call this space the tangent bundle complement.
+As in the case of hyperplane arrangements the aim of this new notion is to understand the interaction between the combinatorics of the intersections and the topology of the tangent bundle complement.
+In the present paper we find a closed form formula for the homotopy type of the complement and express some of its topological invariants in terms of the associated combinatorial information.